-Information from the national registry on acquisition, holding, transfer, cancellation, retirement and carry-over of AAUs, RMUs, ERUs, CERs, tCERs and lCERs for 2018 has been reported as separate files ('RREG1 UA 2018 2 1') in xls and xml format each by separate upload.
+Information from the national registry on acquisition, holding, transfer, cancellation, retirement and carry-over of AAUs, RMUs, ERUs, CERs, tCERs and lCERs for 2019 has been reported as separate files ('RREG1_UA_2019_2_1') in xls and xml format each by separate upload.

-The SEF for CP2 2018 was generated on 18 April 2019 by the SEF application version 3.8.3, provided by the secretariat at 26.01.2018.
+The SEF for CP2 2019 was generated on 4th May 2020 with data from the UA Registry from 4th May and the SEF report tool version 3.8.3, provided by the secretariat on 26th January 2018.